Flotomate/product_docs/source/request-management/request-management-technician/creating-a-request.rst

 Email to ticket
 ---------------

-Flotomate gives the option to set up an email as the Helpdesk email address.
+Motadata gives the option to set up an email as the Helpdesk email address.
 Technicians can send an email to create a Request.

 The question, who can create a Request, depends on the :ref:`**Preference (Users)** <helpdesk security>`